 6. DEAD INSIDE (4/5)

 8. CARRY ON (5/5)

 10. AYALA (INTERLUDE) (4/5)

-The disclaimer that XXXTENTACION gives you on the intro is fitting: This album is disturbing, and will have you calling suicide hotline on him.
-At the same time, I see this album as an honest project by the Florida rapper that many people in the world can either find riveting or sadly relate to.
+The disclaimer that XXXTENTACION gives you on the intro to “17” is fitting: the album is very f**king disturbing!
+At the same time, I see this album as a painfully honest project that you will find either riveting or relatable.

-This album is reallllllllllly good guys! i think it can be enjoyed in many different ways.
+“17” is really good, guys!
+I think it can be enjoyed in many different ways.
 I once was an XXXTENTACION basher, but this album makes me see him in a brand new light.